Best Peruvian Amazon River Cruises

 • Size: 22 suites / Up to 44 passengers

-• Price Range: $925 to $1,300 per person per night, depending on duration & cabin type
+• Price Range*: $1,267 to $1,675 per person per night, depending on duration, cabin type, and time of year

 • Itineraries: 3 & 4 night itineraries (or combine them for 7 nights)

-Pros: Least expensive of luxury Amazon cruises & Relais & Chateaux, ensuring a high level of food & wine with high-quality service, like all Delfin vessels.
-Will also waive the single supplement for up to 2 passengers on each departure, so book in advance as a single traveler.
+Pros: Relais & Châteaux, ensuring a high level of food and wine, with high-quality service, like all Delfin vessels.
+Will also waive the single supplement for up to 2 passengers on each departure (for specific cabins, excluding holidays, subject to availability), so book in advance as a single traveler.

-Delfin Amazon River Cruise
+Delfin Peruvian Amazon River Cruises

 DELFIN II With 14 cabins on board, Delfin II is great for those looking for more amenities than what Delfin I offers, yet still a small & intimate experience.
 With several interconnected cabins and triples, they are a great option for families traveling with kids.
-There are also 4 spacious master suites with 180 degree panoramic windows for those looking for an upgrade option.
+There are also 4 spacious Master Suites with 180-degree panoramic windows for those looking for an upgrade option.

 • Size: 14 suites / Up to 30 passengers

-• Price Range: $1,100 to $1,167 per person per night, depending on duration & cabin type
+• Price Range*: $1,267 to $1,300 per person per night, depending on duration, cabin type, and time of year

 • Itineraries: 3 & 4 night itineraries (or combine them for 7 nights)

-Pros: Relais & Chateaux property like all Delfin vessels.
-Only one of Delfin’s vessels to have interconnected cabins.
-They will waive the single supplement for up to 2 passengers on each departure, so if booking far in advance, it can be a good choice for single travelers.
+Pros: Relais & Châteaux property, like all Delfin vessels.
+The only one of Delfin’s vessels to have interconnected cabins.
 Small exercise room and massage room.
+Will also waive the single supplement for up to 2 passengers on each departure (for specific cabins, excluding holidays, subject to availability), so book in advance as a single traveler.
+Delfin I & II offer stand-up paddleboards.

 Cons: Can fill up far in advance as it’s a common choice for large companies’ group trips where they charter out the whole vessel.